 When is Andy Murray playing today?

-Andy Murray begins his 2023 US Open with a first round match against Corentin Moutet of France.
+Andy Murray started his 2023 US Open with a first round victory over Corentin Moutet of France - which saw the Brit clock up his 200th win at a grand slam event.

-It is now 11 years since the British player secured his first grand slam crown at Flushing Meadows.
+He did, however, criticise the “farce” of a video-assist review system which took “about four minutes” to reach a decision before the umpire announced it wasn’t working.

 Here’s everything you need to know; get all the latest US Open odds and tips here.

-The first round encounter between Andy Murray and Corentin Moutet is the second match scheduled on the Grandstand court at Flushing Meadows on Tuesday 29 August, and will commence after the conclusion of the match between Ekaterina Alexandrova and Leylah Fernandez.
-That match starts at 4pm BST.
+The second round encounter between Andy Murray and Grigor Dimitrov is the first match scheduled at Arthur Ashe Stadium at Flushing Meadows on Wednesday 31 August, and will commence at 5pm BST.

 How can I watch it?

 Viewers in the United Kingdom will be able to watch every match from the US Open live on Sky Sports.
-Murray’s opening US Open match will be shown on Sky Showcase, meaning it will be available in all Sky homes - even those without a Sky Sports package.
-Coverage should begin around 6pm BST.
+It can be streamed on ATP’s TennisTV service for subscribers.

 Who will the winner face in the second round?

-Murray or Moutet will take on either Gregor Dimitrov, the 19th seed, or Alex Molcan in the second round.
+Murray or Dimitrov will take on either 12th seed Alexander Zverev or fellow German Daniel Altmaier in the third round.

 When is the US Open?